compose-spec/compose-spec/spec.md

 ### driver_opts

-Specify a list of options as key-value pairs to pass to the driver for this volume.
+`driver_opts` specifies a list of options as key-value pairs to pass to the driver for this volume.
 Those options are driver-dependent.
-Consult the driver's documentation for more information.

 ```yml
 volumes: